 - Departmental focus with subject area teachers: Grade 5 students are taught by expert teachers who are overseen by our PreK-12 Department Chairs.
 The homeroom teachers help students develop their skills in English and Social Studies, and subject area teachers guide students in Math, Science, World Languages, Art, and Music.

-- Cross divisional planning and instruction: With many Faculty members teaching cross-divisionally and curricular planning facilitated by our Grades 5-8 Director of Teaching and Learning, our integrated curriculum thoughtfully builds students’ skills to ensure that Grade 5 students are best positioned for success upon entering the middle school.
+- Cross divisional planning and instruction: With many faculty members teaching cross-divisionally and curricular planning facilitated by our Grades 5-8 Director of Teaching and Learning, the extensive communication among faculty and our integrated curriculum thoughtfully build students’ skills to ensure that Grade 5 students are best positioned for success upon entering middle school.

 - Development of executive function: Grade 5 teachers intentionally coach students on materials management and long-term planning, developing student independence and responsibility as they transition between classrooms and maintain organization and supplies for multiple classes.

 - Leaders of the Lower School: Harnessing the leadership capacity of early adolescents, our Grade 5 students are truly the leaders and role models of the division.
-Grade 5 students serve as members of the LS Leadership Council, help to organize and lead LS assemblies, lead clubs and enrichment programs, and act as ambassadors during school-wide events.
+Grade 5 students serve as members of the Lower School Leadership Council, help to organize and lead assemblies, lead clubs and enrichment programs, and act as ambassadors during school-wide events.

 - Culmination of Lower School experience: The Lower School program builds towards a wide variety of Grade 5 experiences and events.
-With Capstone Projects in Science and Social Studies, the Overnight Trip to Philadelphia, and the production of the LS musical, Grade 5 students have many opportunities to thrive over the course of the year.
+With capstone projects in Science and Social Studies, the overnight trip to Philadelphia, and the production of the Lower School musical, Grade 5 students have many opportunities to thrive over the course of the year.

 Transitional programming elements:

-Our hybrid approach intentionally weaves Grade 5 students into the life of the Middle School.
-We guide students through the onset of adolescence by implementing common curricular materials that connect the LS and MS Lifeskills curriculum.
+Our hybrid approach intentionally weaves Grade 5 students into the life of King's Middle School.
+We guide students through the onset of adolescence by implementing common curricular materials that connect the Lower School and Middle School Lifeskills curriculum.
 Grade 5 students are mentored by the Grade 8 students over the course of the year to learn to problem-solve and self-advocate.
 These transitional opportunities help Grade 5 students grow and form positive relationships across divisions.